 If you see someone harming a mound or a Brush-Turkey contact the Sydney Olympic Park Authority Park Rangers on 0408 864 798 for assistance.

-For tips on sharing your garden with a brush turkey, visit: NSW Department of Planning, Industry and Environment.
+For tips on sharing your garden with a brush turkey, visit: Office of Environment and Heritage.

 Dogs in the park